egad13/web-minify-action/README.md

 The config file passed to the `js-config` option should be a json file containing an UglifyJS config object.
 See the [UglifyJS repo][uglifyjs_conf] for details on what options are available and how to structure the config.

-There are some options which act differently than usual due to how the action works.
-In particular:
-- `sourceMap.filename`:
-- `sourceMap.url`:

 The default config if none is provided is:
 ```json
 {